 Step 3: Take Control of your Remaining Debt

-Filing for bankruptcy may have helped take out most of your debt.
+Filing for an affordable bankruptcy may have helped take out most of your debt.
 Nonetheless, you may have a few small obligations that still need to be cleared.
 Furthermore, the entire bankruptcy process could lead to you incurring additional debt.

 Make sure that you have a plan in place to cater to all the minimum payments.
 The goal should be that there should never be a delay in payments, and you work within a budget.
 For example, old credit cards should no longer be used and paid off in full instead.
 Also, take time to build up your savings with any excess funds, no matter how small, so you do not slip back into debt.